 Portsmouth is a city proud of its maritime heritage, and there are lots of things to do and explore when you're here.
 Take a trip to the Historic Dockyard, home to HMS Victory, HMS Warrior, the Mary Rose and the Royal Naval Museum.
 Discover how the sailors of the past lived their lives serving the nation in these great ships.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at University of Portsmouth!
+Some of these might help you to study for a Master at University of Portsmouth!